 - Implementing budgets for specially funded projects, which include both federal and state grants and reinstating unexpended funds being carried over from the prior fiscal year. - Enrollment changes, legislation passes subsequent to budget adoption, changes necessitated by employment agreements and increases in appropriations for significant unbudgeted costs.

-Actual revenues were less than budgeted revenues by \$ 171,368.
-Actual expenditures were less than budgeted expenditures by \$ 237,407.
+Actual revenues exceeded budgeted revenues by \$58,025.
+Actual expenditures were less than budgeted expenditures by \$84,889.

 Capital Assets